Physicslibrary/Threejs-VR-Sensors/README.md

 For Raspberry Pi 3 B+, GPIO2 (Pin 3) is SDA and GPIO3 (Pin 5) is SCL.
 Pin 1 is 3.3V and Pin 9 is GND.<br>

 Use links in References for information on MLX90614 pinout.
-The MLX90614 from adafruit came with two 10k pull-up resistors for SDA and SCL.<br>
+A MLX90614 from adafruit comes with two 10k pull-up resistors for SDA and SCL.<br>

 Here are two images of a wiring:<br>